Haridevpur

-Haridevpur is a region of South Kolkata of the state of West Bengal, India.
+Haridevpur is a locality of South Kolkata in West Bengal, India.
+It is a part of Tollygunge area.
 The area is situated off the Mahatma Gandhi Road and is a part of Behala Purba and Tollygunge assembly constituency.

 Geography

-Haridevpur borders Thakurpukur and Joka in West, Tollygunge in East, Behala and New Alipore in North, Greater Bansdroni and Nepalgunge in south.

 Police district

 Haridevpur police station is part of the South West division of Kolkata Police.
 It is located at 559 Mahatma Gandhi Road, Kolkata-700082.

 Behala Women police station, located at the same address as above, covers all police districts under the jurisdiction of the South West division i.e. Sarsuna, Taratala, Behala, Parnasree, Thakurpukur and Haridevpur.

 Jadavpur, Thakurpukur, Behala, Purba Jadavpur, Tiljala, Regent Park, Metiabruz, Nadial and Kasba police stations were transferred from South 24 Parganas to Kolkata in 2011.
 Except Metiabruz, all the police stations were split into two.
 The new police stations are Parnasree, Haridevpur, Garfa, Patuli, Survey Park, Pragati Maidan, Bansdroni and Rajabagan.

 Transport

 Haridevpur is on Mahatma Gandhi Road linking Thakurpukur and Joka with Tollygunge.